 Seasonality has a significant impact on our working capital from March to August which generally results in negative or modest cash flows from operations in our first and second quarters.
 Conversely, we experience a substantial decrease in working capital from September to February which results in significant cash flow from operations in our third and fourth quarters.
-For comparative purposes, we have included the June 26, 2004 balances in the accompanying unaudited consolidated condensed balance sheets.
+For comparative purposes, we have included the September 25, 2004 balances in the accompanying unaudited consolidated condensed balance sheets.

 Due to the seasonality of our business and the effects of the Lumber Market, we believe our cash cycle (days sales outstanding plus days supply of inventory less days payables outstanding) is a good indicator of our working capital management.
-Our cash cycle increased to 45 days in the first six months of 2005 from 42 days in the first six months of 2004, primarily due to an increase in our days supply of inventory offset slightly by a faster receivables cycle.
-Inventory levels, relative to sales, increased in the first quarter as a result of opportunistic buying by our purchasing offices, which anticipated rising lumber prices and attempted to lock in margins on products with fixed selling prices.
+Our cash cycle increased to 43 days in the first nine months of 2005 from 42 days in the first nine months of 2004, primarily due to an increase in our days supply of inventory offset slightly by a faster receivables cycle.

-Cash flows from operating activities improved by approximately \$56 million in the first six months of 2005 compared to the same period of 2004, primarily due to:
+Cash flows from operating activities improved by approximately \$73 million in the first nine months of 2005 compared to the same period of 2004, primarily due to:

-- An increase in our sale of receivables program; - - A faster receivables cycle due to additional resources and efforts we have recently devoted to this area; - And a substantial increase in our working capital requirements last year due to a 32% increase in the lumber market from the beginning of the year to June 2004.
+- An increase in our sale of receivables program; - · A faster receivables cycle due to additional resources and efforts we have recently devoted to this area; and - A substantial increase in our working capital requirements last year due to a 27% increase in the lumber market from the beginning of the year to September 2004.